 The course is designed for a maximum of 25 professionals with a university degree, and is addressed to fisheries managers, competent authorities in fisheries control and monitoring, technical advisors and other specialists involved in the topic.

-Candidates from FAO Members and CIHEAM member countries (Albania, Algeria, Egypt, France, Greece, Italy, Lebanon, Malta, Morocco, Portugal, Spain, Tunisia and Turkey) may apply for scholarships covering the cost of travel and full board accommodation.
-Preference will be given to candidates from low and medium-income countries.
-Scholarhips may be requested during the registration process.
+Candidates from the FAO and CIHEAM member countries (Albania, Algeria, Egypt, France, Greece, Italy, Lebanon, Malta, Morocco, Portugal, Spain, Tunisia and Turkey) may apply for scholarships covering the cost of travel and full board accommodation.
+Preference will be given to candidates from low and medium income countries of Africa and Latin America.

 Candidates from other countries who require financial support should apply directly to other national or international institutions.